-Chatham Naval Memorial commemorates 8,517 sailors of the First World War and 10,098 of the Second World War.
+- The memorial commemorates more than 8,500 Royal Navy personnel of the First World War and over 10,000 of the Second World War

 - The Second World War extension was designed by Sir Edward Maufe